nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 pays foh what I know and I’ve nevah been sorry, either.
 Yes, mam, I done larned about mah own self fust.
 Had no allusions about mahself.
 I knowed that I was black and ugly and noclass and unejucated.
-And I knowed that I was bohn foh love....
-Mah mammy did useter warn me about love.
+And I knowed that I was bohn foh love.<span class="three-dots"></span>Mah mammy did useter warn me about love.
 All what the white folks call white slavery theseadays.
 I dunno ef theah’s another name foh the niggeran’-white side ovit down home in Dixie.
 Well, I soon found out it wasn’t womens alone in the business,